Ernest Arthur Freeman

 Freeman received his secondary education at Westminster City School.
-In the last few weeks of WWI, he was conscripted and served as a private in the Queen's Royal Regiment (West Surrey).
+In the last few weeks of World War I, he was conscripted and served as a private in the Queen's Royal Regiment (West Surrey).

+Medical career

 With his ex-serviceman's grant he entered St Bartholomew's Hospital Medical School in 1919 as a student at the University of London.
-In 1925 he qualified MRCS, LRCP.
-In 1927 he graduated MB BS (Lond.) and qualified FRCS.
-At St Bartholomew's Hospital, after house appointments and serving as a junior demonstrator in pathology he joined George Gask's professorial unit as third assistant in a team comprising Thomas Peel Dunhill, Geoffrey Keynes, and James Paterson Ross.
+In 1925 he qualified with MRCS, LRCP.
+In 1927 he graduated with MB BS (Lond.) and qualified with FRCS.

+While employed at St Bartholomew's Hospital, he completed after house appointments and served as a junior demonstrator in pathology.
+He joined George Gask's professorial unit as a third assistant in a team consisting of Thomas Peel Dunhill, Geoffrey Keynes, and James Paterson Ross.

+Arriving in Wolverhampton, West Midlands in 1931, he was appointed to the Royal Hospital, Wolverhampton and became senior surgeon in fractures and orthopaedics.
+He was also on the staff of the Guest Hospital in Dudley, Bridgnorth Infirmary, Brosley and Wenlock Hospitals and Patshull Rehabilitation Clinic.

+In 1940, in the treatment of war casualties, he became associated with Patshull, which through his endeavours became a very active rehabilitation centre.
+When wounded soldiers began to arrive, Freeman founded an orthopaedic unit at Wordsley Hospital in Dudley.

-Freeman's claim to fame rests upon the 1938 description of the eponymous Freeman–Sheldon syndrome.
+Freeman in 1938 described the eponymous Freeman–Sheldon syndrome.
 The foot deformities involved in two paediatric cases of the syndrome were brought to Freeman's attention for possible surgical correction.
-Freeman then consulted with Sheldon, who was an expert on diseases of bone.
+Freeman consulted with Joseph Harold Sheldon, who was an expert on diseases of bone, to help with the two medical cases.

+Personal life

-In 1950 in Wolverhampton, Freeman married Joan Mary Fisher Horrell (1912–2006).
-Upon his death he was survived by his widow, a son, and a daughter.
+Freeman married Joan Mary Fisher Horrell (1912–2006) in Wolverhampton in 1950.

+He died on 14 September 1975 in Wolverhampton, West Midlands.
+Upon his death, he was survived by his widow, a son, and a daughter.